Tahmeed-programmer/my-app/README.md

 I have pushed this to production in Vercel server and you can clone this repo and set it up by:

-1. Type "cd my-app" in terminal to go to the directory
-2. Type "pnpm i" in terminal to install the dependencies
+1. Type "pnpm i" in terminal to install the dependencies
-3. Type "pnpm run dev" to run the development server.
+2. Type "pnpm run dev" to run the development server.
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 For the sake of setup simplicity, I avoided using third-party packages such as react intersection observer, shadcn UI for beautiful components, etc. All the code for the assignment is in one single page which is page.tsx.